c3lang/c3-web/docs/language-fundamentals/functions.md

 ### Function arguments

-C3 allows use of default arguments as well as named arguments.
+C3 allows the use of default arguments as well as named arguments.
 Note that any unnamed arguments must appear before any named arguments.

 ```c3